-To aid radio stations with this, Farm Radio International has developed a series of 19 short radio spots vetted by health experts.
+To aid radio stations with this, Farm Radio International has developed a series of 19 short radio spots vetted by health experts, and funded by Global Affairs Canada.
 They are designed to transmit engaging and important information about COVID-19 to rural communities across Africa.

 Starting in mid-June David began to translate the spots into a local language called Dholou.
 So far, David has translated a total of 13 spots.
 He airs each spot 10 to 20 times per day.